AlexisDerumigny/MMDCopula/README.md

 ===================

-This package implements the robust estimation procedure of copulas via maximum mean discrepancy (MMD).
+This package implements the robust estimation procedure of copulas via maximum mean discrepancy (MMD), following the article Alquier, Chérief-Abdellatif, Derumigny, and Fermanian, J.D.
+(2022), Estimation of copulas via Maximum Mean Discrepancy.
+*Journal of the American Statistical Association*, [doi:10.1080/01621459.2021.2024836](https://doi.org/10.1080/01621459.2021.2024836).

 **How to install**